 Global Citizen and HU University of Applied Sciences Utrecht invite you for an event for World Water Day, on March 22nd from 9:30am to 12.30pm.

-This event and associated campaign will engage Dutch students and constituents, as well as members of the Dutch Ministry of Foreign Affairs, on the importance of clean water, sanitation, and hygiene as it relates to gender equality and ending extreme poverty by 2030.
+This event and associated campaign will engage Dutch students and constituents, as well as international stakeholders, on the importance of clean water, sanitation, and hygiene as it relates to gender equality and ending extreme poverty by 2030.
 In doing so, international advocacy organization Global Citizen will highlight the role of global WASH leaders, such as the Netherlands and Australia, as well as international mechanisms including the High-level Panel on Water and the launch of the Decade of Action for Water.

 This event will convene prominent voices and experts from around the world to discuss the importance of clean water & sanitation for all, which is critical to gender equality, education, health, environmental sustainability, peace, and security.